COMPETITION RULES

 other considerations:

-SOLO ENTRIES – Soloists are entered based on their age as of March 31, 2025.
+SOLO ENTRIES – Soloists are entered based on their age as of March 31st of the current competitive season.

 DUET/TRIO ENTRIES – Duet/Trio entries are based on the average age of all members in the routine.
-This should be based on their ages as of March 31, 2025.
+This should be based on their ages as of March 31st of the current competitive season.

 GROUP/LINE/PRODUCTION ENTRIES – Groups, lines and productions are calculated by adding the ages of all dancers together and then dividing the total by the number of dancers in the routine.
-This should be based on their ages as of March 31, 2025.
+This should be based on their ages as of March 31st of the current competitive season.

 *Please note that at Abstract Dance Challenge, the decimal point is always dropped from the average age calculation.